leslie255/emu6502/README.md

 # Leslie255's Commodore 6502 Emulator

-Progress of this project is recorded in `progress.txt`.

 A reference sheet for the MOS 6502 instruction set can be found at: [https://www.masswerk.at/6502/6502_instruction_set.html](https://www.masswerk.at/6502/6502_instruction_set.html)

 ## How to Use